Allergy and intolerance

 Food label information to look for

-If you have a food allergy or intolerance or shop for someone who does, it is essential to look carefully at the label on any pre-packed food you buy.
+If you have a food allergy or intolerance or shop for someone who does, it’s important to check the label on any pre-packed food you buy.

-Food labelling rules in Australia state that the 9 most common allergens (crustaceans, eggs, fish, milk, peanuts, soybeans, tree nuts, sesame seeds and their products, gluten and its products) plus sulphite preservatives must be declared on packaging or in connection with the display.
+The 10 most common allergens (crustaceans, eggs, fish, milk, peanuts, soybeans, tree nuts, sesame seeds, gluten, and lupin), plus sulphite preservatives, must be declared on packaging or in connection with the display.

 These allergens are not always easy to find on labels.
-Other words may also refer to the allergen, for example a milk product may be referred to as casein.
-Anaphylaxis Australia, in association with the NSW Food Authority and Food Standards Australia New Zealand (FSANZ), has produced some allergen ingredient cards that list ingredients you should avoid if you are allergic to milk, peanut, egg, fish, tree nut, sesame, soy or shellfish.
+Other words may also refer to the allergen, eg.a milk product may be referred to as casein.
+Allergy & Anaphylaxis Australia, in association with the NSW Food Authority and Food Standards Australia New Zealand (FSANZ), has produced allergen ingredient cards that list ingredients you should avoid if you are allergic to milk, peanuts, eggs, fish, tree nuts, sesame, soybean, crustacea or lupin.